 Corporate tax is changing all the time, with different aspects of the rates charged and how submissions are processed being amended every year.
-Here is a quick list of the recent 2020 changes to corporate tax submissions.
+Here is a quick list of the changes to corporate tax submissions introduced in 2020.

 1. Digital Services Tax

-The proposed Digital Services Tax is to go ahead.
-The tax is 2% on any revenues that have been collected for services rendered for search engines, online marketplaces or social media platforms.
+The Digital Services Tax enforces a 2% tax on any revenues that have been collected for services rendered for search engines, online marketplaces or social media platforms.
 The 2% is a tax-deductible expense when it comes to UK corporation tax.
 It came into force in April 2020.

-Companies that provide radio, television, online content, financial or payment services will be exempt from the Digital Services Tax.
+Companies that provide radio, television, online content, financial or payment services are exempt from the Digital Services Tax.

-There will be an annual filing for the Digital Services Tax is payable and reportable on an annual basis, rather than in quarterly installments as initially suggested, to allow businesses some time to familiarise themselves with the relevant legislation.
+The Digital Services Tax is payable and reportable on an annual basis, rather than in quarterly installments as initially suggested, to allow businesses some time to familiarise themselves with the relevant legislation.
 Groups can nominate an entity to complete these responsibilities, or the ultimate group parent can be responsible for completing the tax return.

-Examples of the activities that will be covered by this tax include:
+Examples of the activities that are covered by this tax include:

 - Revenues from adverts displayed to users within the UK

 - Commissions when a UK user makes a purchase/interacts with advertising